-Midterm: The midterm will be presented in class on August 2^{nd} and will consist of 30-50 multiple choice, fill-in-the-blank, and short answer responses.
+Midterm: The midterm will be presented in class on July 3rd and will consist of 30-50 multiple choice, fill-in-the-blank, and short answer responses.
 Absences will not be tolerated for the midterm or final.
-In the extremely rare instance of an excused absence on exam day, a make-up, consisting of 10 long form essay questions, will be offered in office hours the following week or at a time of the instructors' choosing.
+In the extremely rare instance of an excused absence on exam day, a make-up, consisting of 10 long form essay questions, will be offered in office hours the following week or at a time of the instructor's choosing.

 Final: The final exam will be a comprehensive test consisting of 40-60 questions of the same types found on the midterm and quizzes.
-It will be held in this classroom (Pacific 11) on Thursday, August 16^{th} at 6:00 pm.
+It will be held in this classroom (Condon 360) on Thursday, July 18th during our class time.
 See above for rules on make-up exams.

-Participation: Attending class, asking questions, and participating in discussions will allow you to earn full credit for participation.
+Participation: Attending class, asking questions, and participating in discussions and inclass activities will allow you to earn full credit for participation.